 What do I do if my parcel hasn't arrived within a reasonable length of time?

 Firstly check (the blog, or by emailing or ringing me) to make sure that the office was open when your order was placed, because orders placed while I'm away aren't sent out until I return.

 If your order hasn't been delivered within a reasonable length of time, the first thing to do is check with the post office that usually delivers or holds onto your parcels for collection.
 The most common reason for Australians not receiving their parcels is that the parcel arrival notification card has not been received by the parcel addressee, or the notification card was accidentally thrown out by the recipient, with their junk mail.
 If the post office checks their shelves and records and cannot find your parcel, contact me and a search will be initiated, after a reasonable length of time, as explained above.
-As mentioned - to date, only 2 parcels have vanished completely, out of thousands mailed out all over the world.
+As mentioned - to date, only 1 parcel has vanished completely, out of thousands mailed out all over the world.